adopted-ember-addons/ember-cli-windows/README.md

 ## Automatically Configure Windows for Ember Cli Performance
 Ember and Ember Cli are some of the best tools for the development of sophisticated web applications.
 A lot of its magic is in the automatic build tool, which also allows for incremental builds during development.
 Those builds can be a bit slow on Windows - correct configuration of Windows Defender and the Windows Search Index improve the speed dramatically.
 Made with :heart: by Microsoft.

-To optimize speed for a project, simply run the following from the root of your Ember Cli project:
+To optimize speed for a project, use Powershell to run the following from the root of your Ember Cli project:

 ```
 npm install ember-cli-windows -g